|

 The current policy aims to support Sri Lankan initiatives in contemporary visual and performing arts and design and to increase the visibility of Dutch art/design in these areas.
 Painting, photography, dance, music, literature, theatre and film all have traditional roots while developing into modern and contemporary art forms.
 They play their role in society, both socially and politically, as many arts are used in Sri Lanka to express political viewpoints.

-Within this broad range of possibilities, the following considerations will be leading for support and cooperation.
+Within this broad range of possibilities, the following considerations are leading for support and cooperation.
 Firstly, the possibility to actively contribute to the Sustainable Development Goals of which quality education, gender equality, decent work and economic growth, responsible consumption and production, peace, justice and strong institutions have the highest priority.
-Secondly, the possibility to link heritage to contemporary art/culture, and thirdly, the opportunity to link Dutch art to Sri Lankan art.
-As the Dutch international cultural policy framework suggests, this will be done through partnerships and exchange and by boosting the visibility of Dutch culture.
+Secondly, the possibility to link heritage to contemporary art/culture by supporting creative initiatives that take inspiration from or use cultural heritage to address social issues and support SDGs, and thirdly, the opportunity to support projects that focus on strengthening a contemporary Sri Lankan cultural identity.
+As the Dutch international cultural policy framework suggests, this is done through partnerships and exchange and by boosting the visibility of Dutch culture.

 Information & advice

 Would you like to receive more information regarding opportunities for cultural exchange with Sri Lanka?
-Feel free to contact our Focal Countries advisors.
-We can inform you about the latest developments in the country, relevant contacts and cultural venues.
+Feel free to contact our Sri Lanka advisor Stella Roos Peters with your questions for tailored advice.